akshayakolay/Portfolio/Tutorials/Set up a new computer.md

 If you prefer other antivirus you can go ahead to install a new one of your choice.

 Note: windows 10 and 11 comes (windows security) inbuilt antivirus.
-That protects your system from you turn on the it.

 ## Step 5- Update the windows and other software